matloff/revisit/README.md

 instance](http://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970)
 in the journal *Nature*, the problem is considered by many to have reached crisis stage.
-Much of the concern is statistical.
+**Much of the concern is statistical**.
 As noted in the *Nature* report (emphasis added):

 > The survey asked scientists what led to problems in reproducibility.
 > More than 60% of respondents said that each of two factors — pressure to
-> publish and selective reporting — always or often contributed.
+> publish and **selective reporting** — always or often contributed.
 More than
 > half pointed to insufficient replication in the lab, poor oversight or
-> low statistical power.
+> *l*ow statistical power*.*
 >
 > Respondents were asked to rate 11 different approaches to improving
 > reproducibility in science, and all got ringing endorsements.
 Nearly 90%
-> — more than 1,000 people — ticked "More robust experimental design"
+> — more than 1,000 people — ticked "**More robust experimental design"
-> "better statistics"...
+> "better statistics"...**

-The package is, made available as open source, is **aimed to help remedy such problems with data handling and statistics.**
+The package is, made available as open source, has two aims:

+* Helping to remedy such problems with data handling and statistics.

+* Use as a teaching tool, with many case studies showing alternative statistical analyses.

 ### The **revisit** package